Status: Baseline only

 Increase the proportion of consumers who follow the key food safety practice of "Separate: don't cross-contaminate"

-Data Source: Food Safety Survey, FDA
+Data Source: Food Safety and Nutrition Survey (FSANS), FDA

 Summary